State of Illinois Testing Requirements

 - All other programs require the exam prior to student teaching

-- An Assessment of Professional Teaching test, endorsement level specific (required prior to issuance of the license)
+- An Assessment of Professional Teaching test, grade level specific (required prior to issuance of the license)

 - Early Childhood - Birth to Grade 3